 If you’re planning on selling your home, your garage is a major factor in assessing the value of the home.
 Garage door repair is one of the most popular remodeling projects for homes that are looking to be put on the market.
 Properly repairing or replacing a garage door coupled with regular garage door maintenance can easily improve how much value your home has on the market.
 With such excellent value, it’s easy to see why homeowners are eager to replace a garage door.

 But does your garage door really need a replacement?
-Sometimes, repairing would be better than replacement.
+Sometimes, repairing would be better than replacing.
 If that’s the case, when do you really know when to choose between repair or replace?

 1. The door stopped working suddenly

 Although this might seem like the prime time to replace the door, sudden breakdowns are often easy to diagnose, since the issue is usually isolated in a particular area and not something that’s happened over time.

 Check your remote’s batteries and see if they’re dead.
 If they’re not, then you should probably call in a professional to try and diagnose the issue at hand.

 A dent on your garage door is mostly an easy fix and doesn’t require a complete replacement.
 The repair is pretty simple, but you should do it quickly so the repair is as inexpensive as possible.
 If you ignore the issue for a while, the problem can spread to other panels in the garage door and make it a lot more difficult to fix.